 Ear, Nose and Throat

-You can now find us at 100 Foden Road (West Building), in South Portland
+100 Foden Road (West Building), in South Portland

-Otolaryngology-Head and Neck Surgeons diagnose and treat medical and surgical disorders of the ears, nose, throat, (ENT) and related structures of the head and neck.
+Otolaryngology – Head and Neck Surgeons diagnose and treat medical and surgical disorders of the ears, nose, throat, (ENT) and related structures of the head and neck.
 The medical aliments treated by this specialty are the most common that afflict all Americans, old and young, including; hearing loss, balance disorders, chronic ear infections, allergy, nasal and sinus disorders, reconstructive facial plastic and cosmetic surgical concerns, snoring and sleep disorders, swallowing disorders, facial and cranial nerve disorders, head and neck cancer, and more.

 ENT physicians are ready to start practicing after completing up to 15 years of college and post-graduate training.
 To qualify for certification by the American Board of Otolaryngology, an applicant must first complete college, medical school (usually four years), and at least five years of specialty training.
 Next, the physician must pass the American Board of Otolaryngology examination.